In the Classroom

 If you find something on an open (not password protected) website that you want to share with your students, you can simply provide a link to the site and students can go there to access the material themselves.

-There is an exception in the Copyright Act that specifically allows for the reproduction of any legitimately posted works that are available through the Internet, provided that the source and author are attributed, unless the works are protected by TPMs (“digital locks”) or a clearly visible notice is posted on the website or the work (not simply the copyright symbol itself), which prohibits the activity.
-Do not reproduce any content that you know, or suspect, has been illegally posted.
+There is an exception in the Copyright Act that specifically allows for the reproduction of any legitimately posted works that are available through the Internet, provided that the source and author are attributed, unless the works are protected by TPMs (“digital locks”) or a clearly visible notice is posted on the website or the work (not simply the copyright symbol itself) which prohibits the activity.
+Also, do not reproduce any content that you know, or suspect, has been illegally posted.

 Instructors may post PowerPoint presentations containing copyrighted content online, as long as the limits for reproducing and distributing material as outlined in the Fair Dealing Guidelines are respected.
 If the source is available, please provide a citation in the slide presentation.